 Defenders around the world peacefully promoting and defending human rights operate under national legal frameworks not always fully consistent with the United Nations Charter and international human rights law.
 In some instances, as echoed in multiple Human Rights Council and General Assembly resolutions,[1] national legislation, in particular national security and counter-terrorism laws, or regulations on civil society and public freedoms have been misused to target defenders in a manner contrary to international law that might result in long-term arbitrary deprivation of liberty.

 1) Do you know of any human rights defender(s), currently detained by your State, who have been imprisoned on charges that carry a prison sentence of at least 10 years or more?
 Please provide a list of cases.

+United States V. Leonard Peltier

+CR NO. C77-3003

 2) Do you know of any human rights defender(s), currently detained by your State, who have been imprisoned on continuous sentences amounting to 10 years or more?
 For example, a defender who completes a sentence of four years in detention but instead of being released is given another six year sentence?
 Please provide a list of cases or examples if possible.